Check your ECO4 eligibility

 Although there are a lot of similarities between phase three and four of the ECO scheme, the government is aiming to reach more people during this final stage.

 Under ECO3, energy suppliers with more than 150,000 domestic customers were obligated to support eligible applicants.
-Although this is currently the case for ECO4, the government is hoping to remove obligation thresholds by introducing “a buy-out mechanism”.
-This essentially means smaller companies will also be able to participate in the scheme.
+Although this is currently the case for ECO4, the government is hoping to remove obligation thresholds by introducing “a buy-out mechanism”, meaning smaller companies are also able to participate in the scheme.

 The government has also changed the eligibility criteria for ECO4 while looking for ways to help low-income families who aren’t receiving benefits.